FrozenX2412/dc-bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:
+Here's how:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)